Coveros/webhook-tester/README.md

 1. GET /healthcheck
     * This will return a 200 OK response
 2. POST /json-hook
-    * This will output the JSON request body, and return a 200 OK response
+    * This will output the JSON request body and headers, and return a 200 OK response

 All other requests will be logged and return a 404 Not Found response.